Dunnellon High School

 - Pencils with Erasers (I prefer wooden pencils) (I do not carry any lead for mechanical pencils)

-- A 1 subject spiral notebook (It would be best to get a spiral that has pockets to hold completed workbook pages)
+- A 1 subject spiral notebook (It would be best to get a spiral that has pockets to hold completed workbook pages) OR a one-inch binder with dividers – your choice.

 - Sticky Notes